 Instead of your usual oatmeal, try this warm quinoa cereal.
-Packed with protein, quinoa is one of the healthiest grains on the planet and the only grain that is a complete protein.
-With the warmth of cinnamon, the tanginess of apple and the sweetness of plump raisins, this Apple Cinnamon Quinoa cereal is wonderfully flavorful and soul-satisfying.
+Packed with protein, quinoa is an exceptionally healthy grain and the only grain that is a complete protein.
+With the warmth of cinnamon, the tanginess of apple and the sweetness of plump raisins, this Apple Cinnamon Quinoa cereal is wonderfully flavorful and satisfying.

 Let’s get started!

 Thoroughly rinse and drain the quinoa.
 Quinoa contains a coating of saponin which can be toxic at worst and really bitter tasting at best.